 Maintenance Therapy for Ovarian Cancer

 Maintenance therapy may be recommended for some people with ovarian cancer.
 This type of therapy is given to help prevent or delay a recurrence.
-A recurrence is when the cancer returns after a period of time in which there is no evidence of cancer.
+A recurrence is when the cancer returns after a period of time following previous treatment.
 Experts estimate that 7 out of 10 people diagnosed with ovarian cancer will have a recurrence.1,2

 The stage at diagnosis has a large impact on the likelihood of the cancer returning.
 About 25 percent of people experience a recurrence if they were diagnosed at an early stage.
 And around 80 percent of people experience a recurrence if they were diagnosed with late-stage ovarian cancer.3